MazdakE/ME_blog/_posts/2021-09-24-My-Sixth-Blog.markdown

 When added a `WOOHOO` will be shown.

 The Get-page simply takes a search term which in this case is the name of the artist and sends the request back to the user with song and name on a content page.
-Visit the following site to see for yourself https://musicappweb20210924131459.azurewebsites.net/.
+Visit the following site to see for yourself [Click here](https://musicappweb20210924131459.azurewebsites.net/)

 ![music_get](/ME_blog/images/music_get.png){:class="img-fluid"}